Marriage requires time, commitment, and energy to prepare for. It’s a time where couples strive to take their relationship to the next level.

-Though it’s not what couples in loving relationships hope to hear, sometimes this next step involves talking about a possible legal separation or divorce.
+Though it’s not what couples in loving relationships hope to hear, sometimes this next step involves talking about a possible legal marital separation or divorce.

-Legal Separation: While legal separation may not be the final stage for some spouses, there are also several financial benefits that follow along with this decision.
-For separation, you can still be legally married while living apart, meaning you can enjoy the numerous financial benefits of being married.
+Even if you file for separation, you can still be legally married while living apart, meaning you can enjoy the numerous financial benefits of being married.
 Tax benefits potentially include:

 ⦁Filing jointly and continuing to preserve the marital deduction for estate planning.

 ⦁Payments for spousal support on tax returns can be deducted

 Couples can utilize a Separation Agreement without having to hire an attorney for long periods of litigation, which can result in high fees.